CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

 - **Safety Compliance**:
   - All structural and electrical components must meet fire codes and safety regulations.

-#### 3.2.3 Personnel
+#### 3.2.3 Installation and Performance Personnel

-Key personnel for the final installation include:
+Key personnel for the final installation should include:

 1. **Producer and Artistic Oversight**:
    - **Jerry Fried** will oversee the artistic aspects of the final installation, ensuring the visual and auditory elements align with the project’s creative vision.